 Packed sand with pattern removed

-Sand mold ready for pour
+Sand mould ready for pour

 Carefully heating the bronze